hdkassamali/dwellify/DEPLOYMENT.md

    - Password: (the one you created)
 3. Save these details for configuring your backend

+### Configure Transaction Pooler for Render Compatibility

+Render requires IPv4 compatibility, but the default Supabase direct connection uses IPv6.
+To fix this:

+1. In your Supabase dashboard, go to **Project Settings** → **Database**
+2. In the **Connection Pooling** section, find the **Transaction pooler** information:
+   - Host: `aws-0-[region].pooler.supabase.com`
+   - Port: `6543` (note this is different from the direct connection port)
+   - User: `postgres.[project-ref]`
+   - Database: `postgres`
+   - Pool Mode: `transaction`

+3. You'll need these details when configuring your Render environment variables

 ### Setup Database Schema

 You have several options for setting up your database schema: